-- The major mechanism of hepicidin is THE REGULATION OF TRANSMEMBRANE IRON TRANSPORT - It binds to FERROPORTIN, forms hepicidin-ferroportin complex ,which is degraded in the lysosomes and iron is locked inside the cells (mainly enterocytes, hepatocytes and macrophages). - When iron levels are low, hepicidin levels are low as well and iron exporting cells have abundant ferroportin and thus releases iron into plasma. - When iron levels are high, hepicidin concentration increases and it binds to ferroportin and thus iron is retained in the cells.
+- The major mechanism of hepicidin is THE REGULATION OF TRANSMEMBRANE IRON TRANSPORT - It binds to FERROPORTIN, forms hepicidin-ferroportin complex ,which is degraded in the lysosomes and iron is locked inside the cells (mainly enterocytes, hepatocytes and macrophages). - When hepicidin levels are low, iron exporting cells have abundant ferroportin and thus releases iron into plasma. - When hepicidin concentration increases it binds to ferroportin and thus iron is retained in the cells.